NiniDev/NiniDev/README.md

 ### Hi there 👋

 I am a German student and developer.
 Since a few years I try to learn and teach myself new things.
-At the for example moment I am exploring [Svelte](https://github.com/sveltejs/svelte).
-Since a few weeks I'm working on an app [Scav](https://github.com/ninidev/scav) for me, which should simplify my school life.

 My Skills:
 (Not sorted.
 Some of them I only know very little)